 In Class Four, the mid-way point of the class teacher years is reached.
 The transition from early childhood is complete; the transition towards puberty has not yet begun.
 This centre-point of the class teaching period coincides with the middle of the second seven-year period of life, and is referred to in Steiner Waldorf pedagogy as the ‘heart of childhood.’

 At this stage, children exhibit an eagerness to look at and learn about the world.
 A start is made on natural science with a phenomenological study of the animal kingdom in relation to the human being.
 They also undertake a thorough study of the local surrounding and develop the process of map-making.

-The aim of Class Four is first and foremost to channel positively the powerful energy which ten year-olds bring to the classroom.
+The aim of Class Four is first and foremost to channel positively the powerful energy which ten-year-olds bring to the classroom.
 Pupils need to be challenged and stretched in every possible aspect of their work.
-Teachers aim to meet, through imaginatively presented lessons, the growing interest of the children in more concrete areas of knowledge and to provide them opportunities for more independence in their work.
+Teachers aim to meet, through imaginatively presented lessons, the growing interest of the children in more concrete areas of knowledge and to provide them with opportunities for more independence in their work.

 Possible Main Lessons in Class Four

 Measurement – Mass and Volume (Mathematics)

 Writing – Chapter Book (English)

 Long Division and Multiplication (Mathematics)